Arc-Compute/Mdev-GPU/README.md

 # Mdev GPU

-This is a tool release by the OpenMdev foundation to act as a simple configurator for creating new mediated devices on different types of GPUs.
-As of this moment we only support NVIDIA vGPUs.
+This is a tool released by the OpenMdev Foundation which acts as a simple configurator for creating new mediated devices on different types of GPUs.

 # Learn More